 According to the State of California's Legislative Analyst's Office's (LAO), continued inflation and associated Federal Reserve interventions, mainly rising interest rates are putting the economic conditions at risk.
-However, unemployment in Contra Costa County was 4.1% in June 2023 compared to 3.2% in June 2022.
+However, unemployment in Contra Costa County was 5.2% in June 2024 compared to 4.1% in June 2023.
+Of California's 58 counties, the County ranks 20th in terms of unemployment rates in the State.

 WCW's Board of Directors maintains sound fiscal policies and closely monitors expenses.
-In FY 2022 WCW's Board of Directors approved a five year sewer rate plan that increased the Environmental Quality (Sewer Service) Charge by 5.5%.
-For FY 2023, the sewer service charge for a single family residence is \$750.
+In FY 2022 WCW's Board of Directors approved a five year sewer rate plan that increased the Environmental Quality (Sewer Service Charge) by 5.5%.
+For FY 2024, the sewer service charge for a single family residence is \$791.
 The sewer service charges are approximately 90% of the WCW revenues, the five year rate plan adds stability into the long term financial planning of WCW.